narthur/av-done/README.md

 # av-done

 List of tasks completed.
+List is not exhaustive.
 Dates may not be precisely accurate.

 ## 3/11/2020